hanhanwu/Hanhan_Applied_DataScience/industry_updates.md

 * Extends Pruning to other tree based algorithms such as random forest and gradient boosting
   * It was implemented in Xgboost and LightGBM

+## [MLESAC - Getting better regression results for outlier corrupted data]
+  * Maximum Likelihood Estimator Sample Consensus (MLESAC)
+  * It adopts the same sampling strategy as RANSAC to generate putative solutions but chooses the solution that maximizes the likelihood rather than just the number of inliers.

 ## Useful Python Libraries
 * [check this one][2]